victorcazalis/victorcazalis.github.io/HowCanIHelp.md

 ## Online databases
 I can help access and use data from online databases on biodiversity or habitat.
 I can access data from [GBIF](https://www.gbif.org/), [OBIS](https://obis.org/), [eBird](https://ebird.org), or [iNaturalist](https://www.inaturalist.org) to gather information on a given site or a given species.
 I can also access and process different habitat layers to get context information on the sites you are working on: [land-cover](https://land.copernicus.eu/en/products/corine-land-cover), [forest cover](https://glad.earthengine.app/view/global-forest-change), [human density](https://ghsl.jrc.ec.europa.eu/ghs_pop.php), [road density](https://www.globio.info/download-grip-dataset), protected areas, and so on.

-> You are a protected area and want a list of species found within your border → I can extract data from GBIF (or other databases) and give you a spreadsheet with species name, number of occurrences, site, and additional information.
+> You are working in a protected area and want a list of species found within your border → I can extract data from GBIF (or other databases) and give you a spreadsheet with species name, number of occurrences, site, and additional information.

 > You are working on an invasive species → I can extract data from online databases to enable you mapping and analysing the distribution and spread of your species.